 Requirements and considerations for application-hosted media bots

-Not all guidance for developing messaging and IVR calling bots applies equally to building application-hosted media bots.
+Not all guidance for developing messaging and Interactive Voice Response (IVR) bots applies equally to building application-hosted media bots.
 This article describes some of the important requirements and considerations for developing and running an application-hosted media bot.

 Because the Microsoft Real-time Media Platform for Bots is in developer preview, the guidance in this article is subject to change.

 Application-hosted media bot development requires C#/.NET and Windows Server

 Microsoft.Graph.Communications.Calls.Media.NET library (available here to access the audio and video media streams, and the bot must be deployed on a Windows Server machine (or Windows Server guest OS in Azure).
 Therefore, the bot must be developed in C# and the standard .NET Framework and deployed in Microsoft Azure.
 You can't use C++ or Node.js APIs to access real-time media and .NET Core is not supported for an application-hosted media bot.

 An application-hosted media bot can be hosted within one of the following Azure service environments:

 - Cloud Service.

 - Service Fabric with Virtual Machine Scale Sets (VMSS).